In 2012, Return of the Killer Shrews — a sequel to The Killer Shrews (1959) — sees James Best reprising his role as Captain Thorne Sherman.

 Then came a film crew putting together a wild animal reality show.

 - Captain Thorne Sherman – A lifetime of boating experience.
-Experience with the killer shrews.
+Has already faced the killer shrews.
 One imagines that 30 years ago he was a sherriff chasing moon-shiners.
 (Since this is James Best, best known for his role as Rosco P. Coltrane in the TV series The Dukes of Hazzard back in 1979.
 The movie lampshades this, when Captain Sherman explains that he looks familiar because he was a sheriff in Georgia 30 years before.)

 - Harold “Rook” – Thorne’s new best friend.
 He accompanies Captain Sherman.
 Boating experience.